Diversiam90815/Plugin-Template/README.md

 **Note**: The `--debug` or `-d` option affects both preparation and building steps.
 If you include it, both steps will use the Debug configuration.

+## Code Formatting with Clang-Format

+This project includes a `.clang-format` file that defines the code style guidelines for consistent formatting across the codebase.
+You can automatically format your code according to these standards using your editor's shortcut.

+### How to Use

+- **In Visual Studio (or compatible editors on macOS):**
+  - Open the file you wish to format.
+  - Press `Cmd + K`, then `Cmd + D` to auto-format the current file using the predefined style.

+This will format your code based on the rules specified in the `.clang-format` file, ensuring consistency and improving code readability.

 ## Customization

 You can customize the project by modifying: